UKCloud/documentation/articles/cloud-storage/cs-how-install-cifs-ecs.md

 11. Click **OK** to return to the *Settings* page.

-12. The rest of the fields on the *Settings* page enable you to configure the root directory, encryption and compression settings.
+12. The rest of the fields on the *Settings* page enable you to the root directory, encryption and compression settings.

     > [!TIP]
-    > Configure these fields appropriately for your environment, or accept the defaults.
-We suggest you give the root directory a friendlier name, so that you can more easily identify it.
+    > Configure these fields appropriately for your environment or accept the defaults.
+We suggest you give the root directory a friendlier name so that you can more easily identify it.

     ![Settings page](images/cs-ecs-installtion-step-three.png)